 The CPA applies to all condominium corporations and the board members who carry out its functions.
-Whether a condominium is self-managed or professionally managed does not change the application of the CPA – the CPA rules and regulations apply to all condominium corporations and their elected board members.
+So whether a condominium is self-managed or professionally managed does not change the application of the CPA.
+In short, the CPA rules and regulations apply to all condominium corporations and their elected board members.

 - Act honestly and in good faith.

 - Exercise care, diligence and skill that a reasonable person would exercise in similar circumstances.

 - Avoid conflict of interest by disclosing any conflict of interest to the board and not voting on any such matters.

 - Abide by the law, including theCPA, regulations and the bylaws.